-Unless otherwise specified, results in the remainder of this report are based on the dry season land surface temperature map because the surface temperatures were found to be more extreme during the dryer season than during the wetter months.
-The dry season maps are based on Landsat 8 thermal imagery for June, July and August in 2018 and 2019 at 10:20 a.m. (see Table 1 for details).
+Unless otherwise specified, results in the remainder of this report are based on the dry season land surface temperature map which is based on Landsat 8 thermal imagery for June, July and August in 2018 and 2019 at 10:20 a.m. (see Table 1 for details).
 The land surface temperature map (Figure 5) shows that surface temperatures are highest in rural areas and the central strip though Darwin's airport and industrial areas.
 The coolest temperatures are found in estuaries and vegetation around the coast.
-Maps, showing greater detail are provided in the Appendices for the City of Darwin (Figure 15), Central Darwin (Figure 16), and the City of Palmerston (Figure 18).
+Maps, showing greater detail are provided in Appendices for the City of Darwin (Figure 15), Central Darwin (Figure 16), and the City of Palmerston (Figure 18).

 Figure 5.
-Dry season land surface temperatures (LST) for the Greater Urban Area based on Landsat 8 thermal imagery for Jun-Aug in 2018-19 at 10:20 a.m.
+Dry season LST for the Greater Urban Area based on Landsat 8 thermal imagery for Jun-Aug in 2018-19 at 10:20 a.m.